canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 ### Open Source Software First

-Open source software must be selected on the basis of its additional inherent flexibility, when there is no significant functionality or total cost ownership (TCO) difference with closed-source solutions.
+Open source software must be selected first on the basis of its additional inherent flexibility, when there is no significant functionality or total cost ownership (TCO) difference with closed-source solutions.

 If an open source software based solution meets most of the users needs but requires investment to develop remaining functionalities, this option must also be considered by comparing the TCO, including exit and transition costs.
 All source code developed must be published or contributed back to the open source software community.
 See [Standard for Publishing Open Source Code](publishing-open-source-code.md) and [Standard for Contributing to Open Source Software](contributing-to-open-source-software.md)

 Solutions considered as open source software must have:
-- A public repository for the source code;
+- A public repository for the source code of the software;
-- Have an OSI approved licence assigned to the project.
+- An OSI approved licence assigned to the software.

 #### Open Core